-Thus, the first imperative is to make sufficient quantities of preferably domestically designed and produced multi-domain unmanned systems available to the Indian maritime security establishment.
+Thus, the first imperative is to make sufficient quantities of domestically preferably designed and produced multi-domain available to Indian maritime unmanned systems the security establishment.
 Thereafter, the Indian Navy and Coast Guard can go about formulating operating doctrines and standard operating procedures (SOPs) for their employment and optimum exploitation in both, standalone mode as well as under MUM-T regime.